Introduction to Statistical Computing in Clinical Research

 A Visual Guide to Stata Graphics by Michael N Mitchell.
 Stata Press, 2012.
 Useful reference for creating figures.

 An Introduction to Stata for Health Researchers by Svend Juul & Morten Frydenberg.
 Stata Press, 2014.
 Nice overview and instruction on many basic topics.

 Principles of Biostatistics by Pagano & Gauvreau.
 Second edition.
 Duxbury Press, 2018.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).

 Grades will be based on the Computer Lab assignments and the Final Project.
-Lab assignments will be due by the start of lecture the following week.
 The Final Project, which is a Table and Figure created from your own data, will count for about half of the total points possible for the course.

-Students must hand in all five assignments (even if late), must complete a satisfactory Final Project, and must receive at least 80% of the total number of points assigned during the quarter to receive a Satisfactory (if taking Satisfactory/Unsatisfactory) or B (if taking for a letter grade) in the course.
-Late assignments/finals will receive a maximum of half credit.
+Students must hand in all five assignments, must complete a satisfactory Final Project, and must receive at least 80% of the total number of points assigned during the quarter to receive a Satisfactory (if taking Satisfactory/Unsatisfactory) or B (if taking for a letter grade) in the course.

 Students not in full-year TICR Programs who satisfactorily pass all course requirements will, upon request, receive a Certificate of Course Completion.